chandumelam123/udacity_movie_trailer/README.md

 Here is the demo of the page generated.

 how to use the code:
-        Install Python
+        1)Install Python
-        Clone the project to your local environment Open a shell interface and move to the project directory Execute python entertainment_center.py
+        2)Clone the project to your local environment 3)Open a shell interface and move to the project directory 4)Execute python entertainment_center.py
-        The website is now displayed on your default web browser All the files must be in same directory
+        5)The website is now displayed on your default web browser 6)All the files must be in same directory